elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/singleton-pattern.md

     <br />
     <div></div>

-- You can be certain that a class has only one instance.
+- You can be certain that a class only has one instance.
-- You are granted global access to that instance.
+- You get granted global access to that instance.
-- The singleton object is only initialized the first time it is requested.
+- The singleton object only gets initialized the first time it is requested.

 <br />
   </div>